top of page

 Manager/Financial Director

-Qualified to NVQ Level 3 in Childcare
+Qualified to Level 3 Diploma in Childcare

 Jo Lynch

-Deputy Manager
+Deputy Manager/Director

 Qualified to NVQ Level 2 in Childcare